ceph/ceph/doc/rados/operations/crush-map.rst

 Remove an OSD
 -------------

-.. note: OSDs are normally removed from the CRUSH as part of the ``ceph osd purge`` command.
+.. note:: OSDs are normally removed from the CRUSH as part of the ``ceph osd purge`` command.
 This command is rarely needed.

 To remove an OSD from the CRUSH map of a running cluster, execute the